***Last updated April 2026***

 Collecting website data is helpful, but there are some things to watch out for.
 Here are a few common issues people run into and how to avoid them:

 - Privacy Laws: Many countries (and even some states) have privacy laws requiring you to disclose your data tracking and sometimes even get consent.
 Tools like Cookiebot or manual privacy policy updates can help you stay compliant.
+Regardless of the countries you service a privacy policy that outlines what data gets collected is incredibly important and being transparent also helps build trust.

 - Sampling and Data Limits: Especially on free tools, sometimes your reports might be based on sampled (estimated) data.
 This can be okay for spotting trends but not great for precise numbers.
+That said, i have yet to find it work purchasing more precise tracking and find the free tools I use provide plenty for me to continue improving my websites at this point.
+That may change someday, but for now I don’t see any reason to pay for additional features.

 - Tracking Integrity: Your analytics code needs to stay on every page.
 When moving or redesigning a site, double-check that everything is still working.